SteamInputWiki/SteamInputWiki/chapter-01/01_intro_to_configurator.md

 The controller actually uses the Big Picture Mode configuration to interact with the Configurator, as the Configurator is part of the Big Picture Mode (even when in a window on your Desktop).
 As a result, you can actually customize how you navigate Big Picture Mode and by extension the Configurator by customizing the Big Picture Mode Configuration.

 If you are using a Mouse to navigate the Configurator, things are way easier; it's all just point and click.

+## Importing A Configuration

+If you would like to quickly change the configuration to something else entirely, you can import a configuration.

+This is done by cliking on or pressing the button on your controller associated with "Browse Configs".

+This will take you to the "Controller Configurations - Import" screen.
+Note: All configurations found on this screen are specific to the game you are playing unless otherwise noted.

+On the left side of this screen is a list of categories of where the configuration comes from.
+Configuration sources are:

+* Recommended - If a developer has created a configuration for their game or has selected a template they think works best, you will find that configuration here.
+There can also be multiple configurations present if the developer has created several for different playstyles.
+* Personal - This is a list of all of your configurations that you have exported for this game.
+Exporting configurations will be covered in the next subsection.
+* Your Friends - If any of your friends have exported a configuration to the community, you can quickly find their configurations here.
+* Community - This is a list of all configurations players of the game have exported.
+* Templates - This category contains generic premade templates by Valve designed not to be the best but rather as a base starting point that should work
+* Your Other Games - This is a list of configurations that you have made for your other games.
+Useful for situations where you have multiple games that you want to control the same, such as Dark Souls 1, 2, and 3.

+Once you have selected a category, the list of categories fades out a bit and the list of configurations in that category take a more central position on the screen.

+Using the scroll wheel on a mouse or the dpad on your controller, you can scroll through the list.

+At the bottom of the screen are the button prompts for how to interact with the list.
+These are:

+* Import Config
+* Show Other Controller Types - by default, you are only shown configurations that were made with your controller.
+You can view and import configurations from other controllers, however while the configurator will do what it can to convert the configuration over it may not be perfect
+* Back
+* Share Configuration - this gives you a shareable link to the configuration that looks something like steam://controllerconfig/367520/2299077420 (This is my Hollow Knight configuration for the Steam Controller).
+If you see a link like that and want to view the configuration, copy and paste the link into a browser while you have Steam Running.
+* Remove - only available for your own configurations.
+This allows you to delete configurations.
+* Sort By Votes - only available in the Community Configurations.
+Changes the order the configurations are presented to you, focusing on votes
+* Upvote - only available in the Community Configurations.
+Awards a configuration you like with an upvote.

+When hovering over a configuration you think you might be interested in, press "Import Config".

+This will take you to the Configuration Overview Preview page.
+PREVIEW is written just above the controller in the overview.
+At this point you can navigate the configuration like you would normally, but you cannot change any settings.
+This is just so you can check out the configuration to see if you you might be interested.

+If you like the configuration, pressing "Apply Configuration" (found at the bottom of the Configuration Overview Preview screen) will fully apply it.

+If you do not like the configuration, you can always return to the "Controller Configurations - Import" by pressing Back.

+## Exporting A Configuration

+If you have made tweaks to a configuration and would like to save it or share it with the community, you can export it!

+This is done by pressing the button associated with "Export Config" at the bottom of the Configuration Overview page.

+This takes you to the "Controller Configurations - Export" page.

+On the left of this screen is a list of categories that you can export to.
+Unless otherwise noted, all configurations will be for the game you are configuring for.
+These categories are:

+* Personal - this is a list of your own personal configurations for the game, whether you save them offline or online.
+* Your Friends - this is a list of configurations people on your friends list have exported.
+Unsure why this is a category when exporting a config.
+* Community - If you would like to share your configuration in a place anyone can find it, you would export here.
+NOTE: Valve requires you play at least 5 minutes with the configuration prior to uploading it to the community.
+This is in theory to ensure the person making the config works out any issues first.
+* Templates - You can actually export to a template, if you are making a configuration that could apply to multiple games such as your own template for RTS games as Valves Keyboard and Mouse Template is more geared for FPS'.
+* Your Other Games - this category is a list of configurations from your other games.
+Unsure why this category is accessible when exporting a config.

+Once you have selected a place to export your configuration to, a dialog box opens over the Configuration Overview page.
+This dialog box allows you to Name your Configuration and provide a short description of what its about.
+After giving it those things, pressing save completes the Export process.